mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

   web browsers) can reduce the risk that temporary breakage due to the deployment of new security protocols is perceived as an error, at least reducing the false perception of Q.
-- Efforts to automate configuration of security protocols, and thereby reduce the incidence of misconfiguration Q, have had a positive impact on deployability.
+- Efforts to automate configuration of security protocols, and to improve tooling for managing secure operations, can reduce the incidence of misconfiguration Q, and have had a positive impact on deployability.

 Coordinated action has demonstrated success in the case of HTTPS, so examining the outcome (or failure) of DNS Flag Day will provide more information about the